 Policy StatementThis event is being organised by a local committee of musicians and jazz fans.

 Our aim is to promote jazz on the Isle of Wight.
 Members of the committee will not receive any financial reward.
-Inspected accounts will be made on request.
+Inspected accounts will be made available on request.

 The committee will cover the cost of the main venues and headline acts.
 This will be funded by sponsorship, ticket sales and other fund-raising activities.